tangming2008/Project_ShortImmersive_Classification/README.md

 * Application: Streamlit, Heruko

 ## Modeling
 * Different models are tested: KNN, LogisticRgression, NaiveBayes (Bernoulli), DecisionTree, RandomForest, Ensemble, and Boost are tested.
-* Models are tuned by GridSearchCV
+* Models are tuned by GridSearchCV.
 * Class imbalance techniques (over/under sampling, class weight adjustment, and threshold tuning) are used to tune the models.
 * Feature importance was examined in the LogisticRgression, Forest, and XGBoost.
 * **Final model**: The simple LogisticRgression with a threshold of 0.1 generates balanced results
-  * P-threshold, 0.1
+  * P-threshold: 0.1
-  * Accuracy, 0.924
+  * Accuracy: 0.924
-  * Precision, 0.58
+  * Precision: 0.58
-  * Recall, 0.64
+  * Recall: 0.64
-  * F1, 0.61
+  * F1: 0.61
+* **Modeling conclusions**
+  * Predicting covid test results is possible
+  * Recall is rather limited (~ 0.6), likely due to the asymptomatic cases

 ## App
 * The model has been incorporated into an interactive app by using Streamlit and deployed on Heroku.